 I stopped spinning my charm and dropped my necklace as I looked up at her face.
 She was dead serious, and for the first time in days, I felt a bit of hope bloom in my chest.
 I didn’t want to move out of my house, but if I was forced, it was nice to know at least I had somewhere to go.

 “Really?”
-I asked with hope, feeling a little less frantic.
+I asked, feeling a little less frantic.

 “Of course!
 My parents love you!
 You’re like the sister I never had!”
 Zoe claimed as she walked over and embraced me.
 For the first time in a long while, I felt a little more like myself.
 I could do this and face my fears if I had a plan and people to help me.